rackberg/para/README.md

 # Installation

-* Using curl: `curl -L https://github.com/Rackberg/para/tools/install.sh | sh`
+* Using curl: `curl -L https://raw.githubusercontent.com/Rackberg/para/master/tools/install.sh | sh`
-* Using composer
-    - Download [Composer](https://getcomposer.org/download/): `curl -sS https://getcomposer.org/composer.phar -o composer.phar`
-    - Install: `php composer.phar global require lrackwitz/para 1.1-alpha`

 # How to use para as shell
 To use `para` as shell just do the following: